docarray/docarray/README.md

 To reuse it, do `left_da = DocumentArray.load('left_da.bin')`.

-If you want to transfer a DoucmentArray from one machine to another or share it with your colleagues, you can do:
+If you want to transfer a DocumentArray from one machine to another or share it with your colleagues, you can do:

 ```python
 left_da.push(token='my_shared_da')